Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 Book a Tour

-Swimming Pigs Tour from Nassau – perfect for travelers based in Nassau who are only interested in visiting as a day trip.
+Swimming Pigs Tour from Nassau – Perfect for travelers based in Nassau who are only interested in visiting as a day trip.

-Swimming Pigs Tour from Staniel Cay – the same as the tour from Nassau, minus the flights.
+Swimming Pigs Tour from Staniel Cay – The same as the tour from Nassau, minus the flights.
 Choose this option if you're staying on Staniel Cay or nearby.

 Swim with Nurse Sharks at Compass Cay

 The second most exciting stop on our boat tour was the marina on Compass Cay, north of Staniel Cay.
+This is one of the best places in The Bahamas to stand or swim with nurse sharks in shallow waters.

 Swimming with sharks sounds scary, I know.
 However, nurse sharks are docile bottom-feeders.